iot-bus/iot-bus.github.io/docs/source/boards/iot-bus-relay.rst

     <p style="clear: both;">

+This is an opto-isolated relay board driven by a single digital pin.
-This IoT-Bus module is a 110V, 10A maximum AC relay board in the IoT-Bus form factor.
+It is a 110V, 10A maximum AC relay board in the IoT-Bus form factor.

-`See it in the oddWires store... <http://www.oddwires.com/iot-bus-relay/>`__
+`Buy it in the oddWires store... <http://www.oddwires.com/iot-bus-relay/>`__

-.. contents:: Contents
-    :local:

 Pins Used
 ---------